Munich Airport Resumes Operations After Sleet Halted Flights | 📰 LatestLY

 Train connections also hit buffers

-Local trains and buses and trams also stopped running, with authorities in many municipalities urging people to stay at home for safety reasons.
+Local trains, buses and trams also stopped running, with authorities in many municipalities urging people to stay at home for safety reasons.

 German rail operator Deutsche Bahn (DB) warned in a statement on Monday that, as it struggled to deal with the effects of the weekend's heavy snow and frost, passengers would still have to expect major restrictions on train traffic.